U.S. Debt Clock, National Debt, Financial Future

 Investment in other assets is another crucial diversification strategy.
 When there is high inflation or increasing interest rates, the savings account returns might not outperform the average inflation rate.

-Some of the alternatives are Treasury Inflation Protected Securities, real estate, or diversified equity funds, and might not offer better long term protection from inflation's impact.
 Risk will be managed more in such an economically volatile state through a balanced strategy of investment.

 It is also wise to reduce high-interest debt.
 It becomes more expensive to carry credit card balances or other variable-rate debt as rates go up.